Finemold/Finemold.github.io/README.md

 24. Effectiveness of the Privacy Policy

-    The update date of this policy version is June 11, 2022, and it will take effect on June 11, 2022.
+    The update date of this policy version is May 18, 2023, and it will take effect on May 18, 2023.